 Trinity engages a Mental Health Advisor who offers offers specialist support, information and advice to students experiencing any issue related to mental health.

-Further information about Trinity’s welfare team, including contact details, is available to members of College via the MyTrin Login at the top of this page.
+Further information about Trinity’s welfare team, including contact details, is available to members of College via the Student Site Login at the bottom of the navigation menu.

 Dr Anna-Maria Hartmann, Fellow for LGBTQ+